imfx77/kanboard-plugin-TodoNotes/README.md

 or simultaneous editing from one party and watching from other parties, will concern the same data - a note or a whole list.

 * I might view/edit the same note/list both in my desktop and mobile browser on different devices.
-* I might have shared a note list for view/edit, and me and the other user are trying to view/edit something at the same time.
+* I might have shared a note list for view/edit, and me and the other user are trying to view/edit some note at the same time.
 * Or even I just have a dedicated screen that is permanently open to some list in order to continuously keep track of tasks.

-In all the cases, a mechanism is needed to keep the data up to date, and propagate any remote changes to all watchers/editors clients.
+In all the cases, a mechanism is needed to keep the data up to date, and propagate any remote changes to all watcher/editor clients.

 </details>